Meno (general): In Xenophon

-Meno's Beginning and Command
+Meno's beginning and command

-Meno is reported, by both Xenophon and Plato, to have been attractive and in the bloom of youth, not yet even having a beard, and was quite young at his death.
-He had many lovers, including Aristippus of Larissa, Tharypas, and Ariaeus the Persian.
-Xenophon gives a strongly hostile description of Meno as a disreputable, ambitious and dishonest youth, willing to commit any injustice for advancement, and immeasurably greedy for wealth though Meno's actions in the Anabasis may not entirely merit such a negative portrait.
+Xenophon gives a strongly hostile description of Meno as a disreputable, ambitious and dishonest youth, willing to commit any injustice for advancement, and immeasurably greedy for wealth, although some modern scholars read Xenophon as being set on attacking Meno's character, and are unsure what credence to give his descriptions.

-Meno while still young, about twenty years old, when he was given command of 1000 hoplites and 500 peltasts from Thessaly as hired by Aristippus to assist Cyrus the Younger in his attempt to seize the Persian throne from his brother Artaxerxes.
+Meno was only about twenty years old, when he was given command of 1000 hoplites and 500 peltasts from Thessaly as hired by Aristippus to assist Cyrus the Younger in his attempt to seize the Persian throne from his brother Artaxerxes.
 Artaxerxes was made king of Persia upon the death of Darius II, but Cyrus believed that he had a more rightful claim to the throne and gathered an army to contend his kingship.
 Cyrus gathered together Persian supporters and mercenaries, including Xenophon himself.
 Cyrus at first deceived the Greeks about the purpose of his mission and led them some considerable way, to the Euphrates River at Thapsacus, before telling them his true intentions.

 Xenophon goes into some detail about the march and mentions Meno on a few occasions.
 Meno escorted, with some of his troops, the Cilician queen Epyaxa back to Cilicia.
 Meno lost some hundred troops on this mission, either because his troops were caught pillaging and killed by the Cilicians or because they got lost and wandered until they perished.
 Later, after Cyrus first told the Greeks that he was leading them into battle against Artaxerxes to seize the Persian throne, the Greeks were dismayed and demanded more money before they would continue.
 Meno won the admiration of Cyrus by persuading his troops to cross the Euphrates first (as a show of their willingness to follow Cyrus) before the other troops had decided.
 At another point, Meno's soldiers became enraged with Clearchus, the Spartan general, unsuccessfully trying to stone him to death, an act which nearly led to Meno's and Clearchus' men openly fighting between them.
 This story, along with his loss of 100 men in Cilicia, suggests that Meno maintained poor discipline among his troops.
 Xenophon claims that Meno maintained discipline by participating in his troops' wrongdoings.